TLara1/TLara1.github.io/_projects/16_project.md

 ## Introduction

 Here we derive the Schwarzschild and Kerr Metrics for static and rotating spherical bodies.
+We use natural units for simplicity, setting $$c=G=1$$

 ## I. Riemann and Einstein Tensors